 The GLS will also pay your LPC or BPTC fees in full, if you have not started the course.
 If you have already started the course, most departments will make a proportional payment based on the time remaining.
-Unfortunately, the GLS cannot reimburse you for the LPC or BPTC you have successfully completed.
+Unfortunately, the GLS cannot reimburse you if you have already successfully completed your LPC or BPTC.

-If you study for the LPC or BPTC on a full-time basis, you may be eligible for a grant between £5400 and £7600 for the vocational year.
+If you study for the LPC or BPTC on a full-time basis, you may be eligible for a grant between £5,400 and £7,600 for the vocational year.
 If you application is successful, you’ll need to discuss grant provision with the department to which you are allocated.